If you don’t have the time or don’t live locally, our Property Management Department may be able to help you with these improvements.

 If you’re currently living in the property or have tenants there, make sure the place is tidy, welcoming and free from clutter.
 Homely touches such as fresh flowers, an open fire and pictures on the walls can make a huge difference.
+Create a welcoming aroma, with fresh cut flowers or scented candles.
+If possible, open windows to give rooms a good airing and always keep the windows clean.

 Consider the up-front costs